ecbme6040/e6691-2021spring-project-StochasticConvolutions-CRKY-CJR2198/README.md

 ## Model Files

+All model files can be files can be found within the 'Project Code' sub-directory.

-The main training loop / script can be found in 'TrainScript.py' in the root.
+The main training loop / script can be found in 'TrainScript.py'.

 The folder 'model_files' contains all model architecture and layer related code: